MiMoText/balance_novels/README.md

 # Balance Novels

-The Jupyter notebook in this repository describes and analyses the status quo of the [roman18 corpus](https://github.com/MiMoText/roman18) in the context of the ["Mining and Modeling Text"](https://www.mimotext.uni-trier.de/) project with respect to criteria such as author gender, year of first publication, narrative form etc. It then compares it to the "baseline" of the BGRF.
+The Jupyter notebook in this repository describes and analyses the status quo of the [roman18 corpus](https://github.com/MiMoText/roman18) in the context of the ["Mining and Modeling Text"](https://www.mimotext.uni-trier.de/) project with respect to criteria such as author gender, year of first publication, narrative form etc. It then compares it to the "baseline" of the "Bibliographie du genre romanesque français, 1751-1800" (BGRF).

 BGRF data sources:
 - Martin, Angus, Vivienne Mylne, und Richard L. Frautschi.
 Bibliographie du genre romanesque français, 1751-1800.
 London: Mansell, 1977.